 Both the CBT course and Changing Limiting Beliefs approach are highly successful & pragmatic psychological training programmes, run over 10 sessions, that will teach you everything you need to know to understand your problem, identify how unhelpful thinking and limiting beliefs might be reinforcing the issue, and then show you how to make any changes to your unhelpful thinking styles or maladaptive safety behaviours that you may have developed as part of your coping strategies.

 Our CBT programme is an evidence-based, research supported approach used by mental health practitioners around the World.

 FREE Initial Consultations

-We offer all prospective clients a FREE initial assessment to chat about your problems or your personal development.
+We offer all prospective clients a FREE initial assessment to chat about your problems.
 During this 50 minute consultation we will discuss the various options that are available to you and make a considered recommendation based on your individual personal circumstances.

 Tranceformental CBT is available On-line as well as a one-to-one format in the clinic.